DG devGiants tech notes

 2. Enter admin login and admin password, that you will use to administer the site.

-• Web app system is ApPHP MicroBlog Free, version 1.0.1
+• La web app est ApPHP MicroBlog Free, version 1.0.1

 Exploitation